Feed on

 I had every intention of really studying and understanding the code excerpts, and I stuck to it for exactly one chapter.
 After that, I just couldn’t force myself.
 I’m sure that must say something about me, not sure I want to know what.

 However, I enjoyed several chapters.
 My favorite by far is “A Spoonful of Sewage” by Brian Cantrill.
 It’s the story of hunting and fixing a lock order bug in the Solaris 8 kernel.
 I think a big reason for its appeal is it really is written as a story.
 And along the way, I learned about priority inheritance as a solution to a common resource starvation issue.
 To me, priority inheritance is definitely a beautiful idea.
+My second favorite chapter is “The Quest for an Accelerated Population Count” by Henry S. Warren Jr. The divide and conquer approach is another beautiful idea.

 Aligning With Emacs